-Although anyone can experience neck pain, there are certain risk factors that make you more likely to encounter it at some point in your life.
+Although anyone can experience neck pain, there are certain risk factors that make it more likely to develop.
 In general, neck and back pain most often begin around age 30.
 The normal aging process leads to wear and tear of the bones and discs between each vertebra.
-Risk factors include:

 - Stress and anxiety